ghanashyam-r/Machine-Learning-Project-CrimeForecast/README.md

 # Machine-Learning-Project-CrimeForecast
-This Machine Learning project was completed on Kaggle as a part of gaining required credits for achieving Diploma in Data Science IITM.I secured an 'S' grade for the project.The competition was based on a Classification Problem with the LA crime dataset and i managed to achieve an Accuracy of 95.6 percent with my XGBoost Model.
+This Machine Learning project was completed on Kaggle as a part of gaining required credits for achieving Diploma in Data Science IITM.I secured an 'S' grade for the project.The competition was based on a Classification Problem with the LA crime dataset and i managed to achieve an Accuracy of 95.6 percent with my XGBoost Model.I also explored Logistic Regression and Random Forest models.

 The project procedure required meeting a cutoff of 80 percent and successfully clearing two vivas.
 The Level 2 viva was conducted by an industry professional.
 *Code available in the MLP final notebook file*